What’s Medicare Supplement Insurance (Medigap)?

 - You can purchase a Medigap policy from any insurance provider that’s certified in your state to offer one.

-- Any standardized Medigap policy is guaranteed eco-friendly even if you have a health issue.
-This suggests the insurance provider can’t cancel your Medigap policy as long as you pay the premium.
+- This suggests the insurance provider can’t cancel your Medigap policy as long as you pay the premium.

 - Some Medigap policies sold in the previous cover prescription drugs.
 However, Medigap policies offered after January 1, 2006, aren’t allowed to consist of prescription drug protection.
 If you want prescription drug protection, you can sign up with a Medicare Prescription Drug Plan (Part D).